punitmishra/sap-cxii-tech-ex-01/README.md

 ```

 The function should return a list of num_similar product IDs that are most similar to the given product_id.
-The similarity between products should be determined based on the following attributes: `brand, sales_price, weight, and rating`.
+The similarity between products should be determined based on the following attributes: `brand, color, price, image, sales_price, weight, and rating` NOTE You can dedcide if you also want to use other attributes in the dataset.
 You should consider the following requirements while implementing the function:
- - The function should first retrieve the attributes `(brand, sales_price, weight, rating)` of the product identified by the given `product_id`.
+ - The function should first retrieve the attributes `(brand, sales_price, weight, rating, .. all others you pick)` of the product identified by the given `product_id`.
  - The function should then compare these attributes with all other products in the dataset.
  - Calculate a similarity score between the given product and each other product using a suitable similarity measure `(e.g., Euclidean distance, cosine similarity, etc.)`.
  - Sort the products based on their similarity scores in descending order.
  - Return a `list of num_similar product IDs` that are most similar to the given `product_id`.

 ### Here is the sample code

 ```python